 The Scene of the Accident

-Even a minor car accident in Mobile, Alabama may cause you to be disoriented.
+Even a car wreck in Mobile, Alabama may cause you to be disoriented.
 After the accident, check on your passengers and the other drivers and their passengers.
 If there are injuries, call an ambulance.
 Always call the police and get an accident report even in a minor accident.
 A police report at the accident scene is crucial in deciding which driver is lawfully at fault.

 After A Car Accident